Singapore Changi Airport (IATA: SIN, ICAO: WSSS), Changi International Airport, or simply Changi Airport, is the main airport

-Singapore Airport is the home base of Singapore Airlines, Singapore Airlines Cargo, SilkAir, Tiger Airways, Jetstar Asia
+Singapore Airport is the home base of Singapore Airlines, Singapore Airlines Cargo, SilkAir, Scoot, Tiger Airways, Jetstar Asia Airways

-Singapore economy, 13,000 people are employed at the airport.
-The airport accounts for over S$4.5 billion in output.
+than 28,000 people are employed at the airport, which accounts for over S$4.5 billion in output.

 Changi Airport has three passenger terminals with a total annual handling capacity of 66 million passengers.
 Terminal 1 opened in 1981, followed

 by Terminal 2 in 1990 and Terminal 3 in 2008.
 The Budget Terminal, opened on 26 March 2006 and closed on 25 September 2012, will make way for